-Raising a baby duck is a trendy new pastime during the pandemic, but it can get complicated.
-Jessica Scott-Reid examines the growing distance between the animals we love and the animals we eat.
+During the pandemic, raising a baby duck became a trendy new pastime, but it’s not as easy as it looks.
+Jessica Scott-Reid examines the complicated relationship between the animals we love and the animals we eat.

 The U.S. has a long history of marking various oppressed groups as “Other,” especially in times of economic scarcity and crisis.
 COVID-19 is no different.